Proof of Address Requirements

 Post office boxes do not meet proof of address requirements.
 Only street addresses are accepted.
 Any address that falls outside the school’s attendance boundary must also have an approved transfer prior to enrollment.

 If at any time a student’s address is in question, the District may require additional verification.
-When falsified documents are discovered, the student will be required to enroll where he or she should be attending according to enrollment law.
+When falsified documents are discovered, the student will be required to enroll where he or she should be attending according to state enrollment law.